okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 1. Go to the **Pages** tab, and then click **Edit** or **Configure** for the **Sign-in page**.
 1. Click the **Settings** tab.
 1. In the **Sign-In Widget version** section, click **Edit**.
-1. To use the third-generation, click the **Use the third generation** toggle so that it's active.
+1. To use the third generation, click the **Use the third generation** toggle so that it's active.
 Leave the toggle inactive to remain on the second generation.
 1. Click **Save to draft**.

 See [Style the sign-in page](/docs/guides/custom-widget/main/) for details about customizing the second generation.